 - Euphoria and relaxation

 - Pain relief

 - Reduced anxiety

-Oxycodone use may also include the following side effects:
+Oxycodone side effects may also include some of the following:

 - Mood changes

 - Nausea and vomiting